North Kitsap Options Program

 K/1 Mrs. Brenna

 Brenna Lander graduated from North Kitsap High School in 2007.
 After graduating High School, Brenna played soccer for Western Oregon University where she graduated with a Bachelor's degree in Exercise Science.
-Originally seeking a physical education position, she moved to Hawaii where she worked with an after school camp for at-risk youth and coached basketball and flag football.
+Originally seeking a physical education position, she moved to Hawaii where she worked with an after-school camp for at-risk youth and coached basketball and flag football.
 After a few years on Oahu, she decided her passion was in the classroom and moved to Colorado to attend Northern Colorado University where she received her Masters in Elementary Education.
-Her and her husband, Mitch Icard, spent five years hiking, biking, skiing and adventuring Colorado until the pull to be closer to family while raising kids landed them back in their forever home in Indianola.
+She and her husband, Mitch Icard, spent five years hiking, biking, skiing, and adventuring Colorado until the pull to be closer to family while raising kids landed them back in their forever home in Indianola.
 On the weekends you can usually find Brenna on the beach in Indianola with her family and dog, rain or shine!

-Before joining the NK Options Program, Brenna was a stay at home Mom and underwent treatment for stage 2 Lymphoma.
-Since September, 2021 she has been in full remission and has been looking forward to the next chapter of life while her kids begin preschool and she gets back into the classroom.
-Her love for animals, her students and this community comes through in her teaching everyday.
+Before joining the NK Options Program, Brenna was a stay-at-home Mom and underwent treatment for stage 2 Lymphoma.
+Since September 2021 she has been in full remission and has been looking forward to the next chapter of life while her kids begin preschool and she gets back into the classroom.
+Her love for animals, her students and this community comes through in her teaching every day.
 She feels passionately that every student is capable of great things and loves to teach as much as she loves to learn.

 Brenna was awarded North Kitsap 'Rookie of the Year' for 2022/23!